-To ensure that students are not disadvantaged where there has been a significant drop in income from the prior financial year, where income in the current financial year (i.e. the financial year which begins immediately before the start of the current AY) has fallen by 15% or more as compared to the prior financial year, students will be able to request a current year income assessment.
+To ensure that students are not disadvantaged where there has been a significant drop in income from the prior financial year, where income in the current financial year (the financial year which begins immediately before the start of the current AY) has fallen by 15% or more as compared to the prior financial year, students will be able to request a current year income assessment.

-10.2.4 Student's partner is an eligible student or holds a statutory award
+10.2.3 Student's partner is an eligible student or holds a statutory award

 An eligible student may not claim PTADG in respect of the student's partner, or for another adult dependant, if that partner or adult dependant is also a FT eligible student or holds a statutory award.
 An eligible student who cannot apply for the PTADG in respect of his or her partner because the partner is also an eligible student or holds a statutory award can still apply for the PTADG in respect of an adult dependant instead.

 Where an amount of PTADG is being calculated in respect of an adult dependant it is to be reduced by one half if the eligible student's partner is also an eligible student or holds a statutory award, and account is taken of the partner's dependants in calculating the amount of support for which that partner qualifies or the payment to which that partner is entitled to under his or her statutory award.
+In the case where two students are partners and apply for ADG for two different adult dependants, the above rule applies and the PTADG amount calculated is to be reduced by one half.

-10.2.5 Dependant ordinarily resident outside the United Kingdom
+10.2.4 Dependant ordinarily resident outside the United Kingdom